Skip to content

 Morecantile will look for all .json files within the directory referenced by TILEMATRIXSET_DIRECTORY.

-• Filename HAVE TO be the same as the TMS identifer
+• filename HAVE TO be the same as the TMS id

 Morecantile + Pydantic